forestryio/forestry.io/hugo/content/docs/settings/collaborators.md

 ### Inviting Collaborators

-To add a Collaborator, click _Add Collaborator_.
+To add a Collaborator, click _Add Collaborator_, and enter the new collaborator's email address, and select an [access level](#site-access-levels).
 This will add a new row to the list.
-Enter the new collaborator's email address you can repeat this process and continue adding collaborators.
+You can repeat this process and continue adding collaborators.

 This will send an email invitation to the new collaborators to join the site.